 ‘Bara Gwin’ is a Breton term for ‘food and drink’ that gave rise to the French word ‘baragouin’.
 Baragouin, originally a contemptuous reference to Breton, means in French: outlandish unintelligible speech, incomprehensible language, gibberish.

 Daniel (Bass, Electronics) trained on the piano, guitar, and cello in his youth but eventually focused on the bass.
 He has a keen ear for solid accompaniment and arrangement, with the rare ability to provide counterpoint at just the right moment before ‘dropping back into the pocket’.
 Daniel's wide-ranging influences include diverse musical genres such as jazz, rock, electronic music and classical.
-Daniel was recently heard to say, “I’ve always had a deep affinity for the Wah-wah pedal”.
+Daniel was recently heard to say, “I’ve made it a goal to be process-oriented”.

-Ron (Woodwinds) is first and foremost a bombard (Breton oboe) player but has created a new sound with the use of two novel single-reed instruments, the tarogato and the sopranino saxophone.
-Ron first discovered Breton music as an adolescent and it was love at first listen.
+Ron (Woodwinds) is first and foremost a bombard (Breton oboe) player but has created a new sound with the use of two single-reed instruments, the tarogato and the sopranino saxophone.
+Ron first discovered Breton music as an adolescent.
+It was love at first listen!